liesli/jaka_rviz_ws/README.md

 # jaka_rviz_ws
 this project is a rviz simulation environment with jaka robot.
 With socket communication， the position and orientation of robot in real world will mapped to simulation.
-Its suitable for first learner to practice.  \<br>
+Its suitable for first learner to practice.  \

-usuage:  \<br>
+usuage:  \

 cd jaka_ros_ws\<br>

-source ./devel/setup.bash  \<br>
+source ./devel/setup.bash  \

 roslaunch jaka_rviz jaka_zu18_rviz_control.launch  \<br>